 How to Choose the Right Campervan and Camping Gear

-Some of the things you want to consider when planning your trip are whether you will be sleeping in a campervan or tucking up in a tent.
+Some things you want to consider when planning your trip are whether you will be sleeping in a campervan or tucking up in a tent.
 A fully equipped campervan comes with many amenities such as a bed, storage area, kitchenette with sink and gas cooker, a fridge and power plug-ins.
 So generally speaking, you will have almost everything at your fingertips, making your trip close to hassle-free.
 Whether you’re on a family trip, or out with your best buddy, we’ve got a detailed campervan packing list here.

 Some people want to sleep in a tent for a more rustic outdoors experience.
 If you’re not sleeping in a car or campervan, you’ll need to pack: